weaviate/weaviate-io/developers/contributor-guide/weaviate-modules/overview.md

 Weaviate is written in Go and so is the module.
 But what happens if our model only has Python bindings?
 The module can decide to make RPC calls (REST, gRPC, etc.) to other services.
-In the case of the `text2vec-transformers` module, the module also provides a a python container which wraps the respective model with a simple REST API, which it can then call from within the module.
+In the case of the `text2vec-transformers` module, the module also provides a python container which wraps the respective model with a simple REST API, which it can then call from within the module.

 This split into several containers (often referred to as a microservice